 What are the issues?

-- Goat brokers are going to Sale Barns/Auction Houses and purchasing known Spanish culls and selling them as Spanish breeding stock.
+- Goat brokers are going to Sale Barns/Auction Houses and purchasing known Spanish culls and cross breeds and selling them as Spanish breeding stock.

 What is the Solution?

-- Breeder/Herd ID applications give us the information we need to track breeders and their herds.
+- Breeder/Herd ID numbers give us the information we need to track who bred the goats.

 - Micro chips will greatly help us follow goats and support buyers to trust their purchases.